Bozar/OneMoreLevel/README.md

 * Scroll to top: Home, G, [LT].
 * Switch to next help: Enter, Right, L, D, [A], [Direction pad right].
 * Switch to previous help: Left, H, A, [Direction pad left].

+Following keys are available in Debug menu.
+Quote from `Godot Docs` with slight modification.

+* Copy: Ctrl + C.
+* Cut: Ctrl + X.
+* Paste/"yank": Ctrl + V, Ctrl + Y.
+* Undo: Ctrl + Z.
+* Redo: Ctrl + Shift + Z.
+* Delete text from the cursor position to the beginning of the line: Ctrl + U.
+* Delete text from the cursor position to the end of the line: Ctrl + K.
+* Select all text: Ctrl + A.
+* Move the cursor to the beginning/end of the line: Up/Down arrow.

 These keys are available in wizard mode (see below).